 \section{More Ablation Analysis on Synthetic Datasets}

-As mentioned in ~\secref{sec:exp_synthetic}, the design of cuboid attention greatly facilitates the search for optimal space-time attention. ~\tabref{table:depth44_pattern_search} summarizes the cuboid attention pattern search results with the model depth equals to $4$ on both MovingMNIST and \nbody{}.
+As mentioned in~\secref{sec:exp_synthetic}, the design of cuboid attention greatly facilitates the search for optimal space-time attention. ~\tabref{table:depth44_pattern_search} summarizes the cuboid attention pattern search results with the model depth equal to $4$ on both MovingMNIST and \nbody{}.
 We further investigate if it is feasible to accelerate the pattern search using shallower models.
-The results with model depth equals to $2$ are shown in~\tabref{table:depth22_pattern_search}.
-We find that the ``Axial'' pattern is still the optimal among the patterns listed in ~\tabref{table:cuboid_attention_patterns}, and adding global vectors improves performance for all patterns while having similar FLOPS.
-This observation implies that in the future work, it might be feasible do NAS using smaller and shallower models with affordable cost and transfer the results to larger and deeper models.
+The results with model depth equal to $2$ are shown in~\tabref{table:depth22_pattern_search}.
+We find that the ``Axial'' pattern is still the optimal among the patterns listed in~\tabref{table:cuboid_attention_patterns}, and adding global vectors improves performance for all the patterns while having similar FLOPS.
+This observation implies that in the future work, it might be feasible to conduct NAS using smaller and shallower models with affordable cost and transfer the results to larger and deeper models.